jheising/HAPI/README.md

 Where:

 **[domain]**: The domain name of the HAPI.
-While HAPIs should generally not be segmented into separate parts, it is acceptable to prefix the domain with a sub-domain for purposes of staging, and testing environments such as: *api.staging.mydomain.com*.
+While HAPIs should generally not be segmented into separate sub-domains, it is acceptable to prefix the domain with a sub-domain for purposes of staging, and testing environments such as: *api.staging.mydomain.com*.

 **[resource_type]**: The name of a type of resource, like *employee* or *post*.
-The HAPI *must* support and treat the singular and plural form of the resource type as equal.
+A HAPI *should* support and treat the singular and plural form of the resource type as equal.
 For example, *employee* and *employees* will both be valid and considered equal.

 **[resource_id]**: The unique ID or name of a resource, like *2a89ef* or *fritz_734*.